dtao/PhilosopherDeveloper/source/posts/2021-09-08-communication-is-an-outcome.md

 have.
 To the extent these cases represent communication failures, the fault was mostly or entirely mine.
 But they were still communication failures.

-What I'm saying is that **communication is a skill**, and skilled communicators are effective at transmitting information all the way into other people's minds, and validating that it has reached its destination.
+What I'm saying is that **communication is an outcome, not an action**.

-So this common assumption---I _sent_ information, therefore it must have been received---is, to me, a sign of misunderstanding what communication really is.
+Communication is not saying things, or writing things, or sharing things. _How_ you communicate something is an implementation detail; what matters is whether it actually lands, and sticks, in the mind(s) of your audience.
+Skilled communicators are those who can reliably transmit information accurately all the way into other people's heads.